 If successful money management were as simple as being able to add, subtract, multiply and divide numbers, everyone who could perform these basic calculations would be financially secure.
 Unfortunately, financial problems stem from much more complex issues than math problems.
 They are rooted in psychological and behavioral deficiencies, such as lack of work ethic, lack of faith, lack of discipline, over-spending, excessive risk-taking in investments, greed, pride, and an insatiable desire to impress others.

 These issues are common to the human race and are much more difficult to master than math problems.
 My hope is that as we address these issues, you will recognize which ones you suffer from so you can be more fully empowered to overcome them.

+The biggest threat to financial security is the desire to impress others.
 Of all the psychological and behavioral deficiencies mentioned above, one especially curious phenomenon deeply impacts the financial decisions we make.
 We are all affected by it.
 No one is immune to it, including myself.
 It is commonly known as “keeping up with the Joneses.”